-The division typically admits 4-7 doctoral students and 10-15 Master's/CAS students in School Psychology each year.
-The doctoral admissions committee includes up to four members of the Counseling and School Psychology division, one member of the undergraduate Psychology division, and one third-year doctoral student.
+The division typically admits 10-15 Master's/CAS students and 4-7 doctoral students each year (doctoral students fulfill all of the requirements of the MA/CAS degrees as part of their training).
+The Master's/CAS admissions committee includes the faculty of the program as well as an advanced student appointed by the faculty.
 Admission to the program is based upon a judgment of student readiness for graduate-level academic work, student's demonstrated readiness to work with children and adolescents, and whose goals and interests match those of training in the program.
 These judgments are made by faculty following a comprehensive review of all of the application materials.
 Materials include grade point average, personal statement, three letters of recommendation, and an interview.